z/weechat-challengeauth/README.md

 # weechat-challengeauth

-A WeeChat plugin for authenticating with QuakeNet using [CHALLENGEAUTH](https://www.quakenet.org/development/challengeauth).
+A WeeChat script for authenticating with QuakeNet using [CHALLENGEAUTH](https://www.quakenet.org/development/challengeauth).

 ## Installation